Learning-AI-swoo/ai-knowledge-wiki-AHM/README.md

 **A Karpathy-style LLM Wiki built by an educator.**

-I'm an Academic Dean at a small acupuncture school.
+I'm an Academic Dean at an healthcare education post-secondary school.
 Two years ago I didn't know what GitHub was.
-I saw [Andrej Karpathy's post about LLM Knowledge Bases](https://x.com/karpathy/status/2039805659525644595) and thought: *I could do this with my own collection.* So I just started building.
+Now, I saw [Andrej Karpathy's post about LLM Knowledge Bases](https://x.com/karpathy/status/2039805659525644595) and thought: *I could do this with my own collection.* So I just started building.

 ---